SKYLINES FARM

 How it Began for Me

-A Farm Immersion is a short term of study at SkyLines Farm - from 1 day to 5 days.
-It's a unique and intensive educational experience for one or two persons at a time.
-Every day you take the gorgeous drive out to the farm and learn and work one-on-one with me, following a custom-designed program of study in sustainable farm living and livestock production.
-If you're live out of the area, accommodations are available nearby at a private or state campground, motel, or B&B near the farm.
+A Farm Immersion is a short period of study at SkyLines Farm (2 to 7 days.)
+A Farm Immersion is a unique and intensive educational experience for one or two persons at a time.
+Each day you learn and work one-on-one with me, on a real-deal, actual working farm, following a program of study custom designed for you in sustainable farm living and/or sustainable livestock production.

-The learning is customized to each participant's particular interests and needs, whether you're considering a radical life change to farm/rural living and raising livestock and need a complete overview....or if you're a more experienced farmer looking for very specific knowledge about sustainable sheep production.
+The experience is customized to each participant's interests and needs, whether you're considering a radical life change to farm/rural living and raising livestock and need a complete overview....or your're a more experienced farmer looking for very specific knowledge about sustainable livestock production practices...or somewhere in between.

-Design your own learning experience.
-Before you arrive I develop a customized program of study just for you, based on our previous conversations.
-We'll spend each day of your Farm Immersion working together while you Learn What you Want to Learn and Need to Learn about caring for livestock and farm by sustainable methods.
+Before you arrive I develop a program of study just for you, based on our previous conversations.
+We'll spend each day of your Farm Immersion working together, to ensure you learn what you want and need to learn about caring for livestock and farm by sustainable methods.

 The shepherdess explains why & how to treat a